wolfpaulus/jack/README.md

 We will use "phone to phone" as well as Arduino to Android examples to demonstrate and explain this cool and innovative communication channel, and you may even pick up a couple DSP (Digital Signal Processing) basics along the way.

+Presentation slides are in this file: jack.pdf
+Arduino sketches are in Arduino/sketch_1 (tone demo) and Arduino/sketch_2 (light sensor) Android Jack application source is Android directory.